-In our opinion, the Pacific Northwest is the most beautiful cruising grounds in the world, but the cruising season can be rather short – some say it’s only two months: July and August.
-Of course when cruising on a trawler with a heater, this window tends to be much longer, but our season was cut down to just two months not counting a couple of shakedown cruises.
+In our opinion, the Pacific Northwest is one of the world’s most beautiful cruising grounds, but the cruising season can be rather short – some say it’s only two months: July and August.
+Of course when cruising on a trawler with a heater, this window tends to be much longer.
+This year our season was cut down to just two months not counting a couple of shakedown cruises.
 Since we purchased Limerick at the beginning of the year, we had some maintenance and modifications to make and didn’t get away from the dock until late May.
 By the end of July, we had to call it quits because we were offered a great opportunity to work on a NOAA project in support of nautical chart updates near the Mississippi River Delta in Louisiana.

 Why we chose to haul-out and shrink-wrap

 - About 1/4 of the cost of a covered slip

 - No worry of thru-hull failures and sinking

 - No green slime on deck due to rain

 - No UV damage (we do get a few sunny days in winter)

 - No environmental damage to our copious amounts of wood

 - Not using up bottom paint and anodes

 - Boat is safe in a gated and secured yard